UsabilityEngineering/readerhub/phaseIII/README.md

 * We wanted people to be able to message a person only if they had that person as a friend but this wasn’t implemented correctly.

+* Any changes suggested should be put through more user testing.